bhauman/bhauman.github.com/drafts/devcards.md

 continually run a cost-benefit analysis in our heads as to whether trying to validate a certain piece of code is practical in our current application environment.
-We end up writing longer stretches of code without the value of feedback.
-I would venture that this alters the code we write, as we will be prejudiced towards conservative tried and true patterns that will reduce the likely pain of having to repeatedly manipulate the main application into a certain state over and over again.
+We end up writing longer stretches of code without the valuable feedback that a REPL provides.
+I would venture that this alters the code we write.
+We become prejudiced towards conservative, proven, patterns that will reduce the likely pain of having to repeatedly manipulate the main application into a certain state over and over again.

-This is an extreme divergence from the REPL experience where we can try out different code examples with relative ease and low cost.
+This is an extreme divergence from developing with a REPL where we can where we can experiment with different code examples at low cost and with relative ease.

-I am proposing a straight forward solution to this.
-A library that allows us to easily create code examples in our source files which will be immediately presented to us in the browser.
-This library is intended to bring the interactive nature of REPL coding to problems that are graphical in nature.
+I am proposing a straightforward solution to this problem, a library that allows us to easily create code examples in our source files which are then immediately presented to us in the browser.
+This library is intended to bring the interactive nature of developing using a REPL to problems that are graphical in nature.

-For example, this library would make it effortless to interactively surface several [2048][2048] boards in different starting states.
+For example, this library would make it easy to interactively surface several [2048][2048] boards in different starting states.
 Feel free to interact with these examples.

 <div class="panel panel-default devcard-panel devcard-padding devcard-padding-top">
   <div id="tz-board-1"></div>